alexa-coding/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty --> Creates an empty file titled "hello".
 2-groups --> Prints all groups a user is part of.
 3-new_owner --> Changes the owner of the file hello to the user betty.
+5-execute --> Adds execute permission to the owner of the file "hello".